ruby-cute/ruby-cute/examples/g5k-tutorial.md

      [33] pry(main)> lu_path = results.values.first[:stdout]
      => "/tmp/NPB3.3/NPB3.3-MPI/bin/lu.A.32"

 The setup of the experiment is done.
-It is time to execute the benchmark by typing the following into `pry` console.
+It is time to execute the benchmark by typing the following into `pry` console:

-    Net::SSH.start(nodes.first,"cruizsanabria") do |ssh|
+    Net::SSH.start(nodes.first) do |ssh|
       results = ssh.exec!("mpirun --mca btl self,sm,tcp -np 32 --machinefile machine_file #{lu_path}")
     end